jcouture/nv/README.md

 nv is a lightweight utility to load context specific environment variables from either a single or multiple `.env` files before executing a command or command line program, along with its parameters.

+As of version 2, the environment is cleared-out before loading context specific variables, except for `$PATH`.

 ## Install

 ```